vinicius-stutz/jquery-point-point/README.md

-# jquery.pointPoint
+# jQuery PointPoint
-jQuery PointPoint - A Plugin For Pointing To Things (from tutorialzine.com)
+A Plugin For Pointing To Things (from tutorialzine.com).
+See the code.